-- Having separate network and energy tariffs is desirable, as in Victoria's deregulated energy market customers will be able to compare energy tariffs between retailers and against market trends. - Re point mentioned above under s3.2.1 above, in the event of unbundling then standardised terminology and tariff band definitions must be introduced so customers are able to compare retail offers.
+- Having separate network and energy tariffs is desirable, as in Victoria's deregulated energy market customers will be able to compare energy tariffs between retailers and against market trends. - Again as mentioned above under s3.2.1 above, in the event of unbundling then standardised terminology and tariff band definitions must be introduced.